isomerpages/nlb-learning/_singapore/Adults/Content-on-Iconic-Entertainment-Places.md

 <P>These curated set of articles and books will help you understand more about these former amusement parks in Singapore.</P>

 <h4>Articles</h4>

-<h5><a href="https://eresources.nlb.gov.sg/infopedia/articles/SIP_2015-02-25_161203.html" target="_blank">Getai by Jaime Koh and Stephanie Ho</A></h5>
+<BR><BR><h5><a href="https://eresources.nlb.gov.sg/infopedia/articles/SIP_2015-02-25_161203.html" target="_blank">Getai by Jaime Koh and Stephanie Ho</A></h5>
 <p>Getai is a popular form of mass entertainment that is believed to have originated during the Japanese Occupation and flourished in the 1950s.
 Amusement park based Getai went into a decline in the 1960s and 1970s after the introduction of the television.
 Today Getai is mainly staged during the Hungry Ghost Festival to entertain both the living and the dead.</p>

-<p>Source: Koh, Jaime, and Ho, Stephanie.
+Source: Koh, Jaime, and Ho, Stephanie.
 (2015). <a href="https://eresources.nlb.gov.sg/infopedia/articles/SIP_2015-02-25_161203.html" target="_blank">Getai</a>. <i> Singapore Infopedia</i>.
 Retrieved 2023, January 26.

 <h5><a href="https://biblioasia.nlb.gov.sg/vol-12/issue-1/apr-jun-2016/old-world-amusement" target="_blank">Old-world Amusement Parks by Lim Tin Seng</A></h5>
 <p> Theme parks in Singapore had their heyday from the 1920s to 50s.
 This <i>BiblioAsia</i> article charts their glory days and subsequent decline.</p>